NikeEmOlo/weather-app/README.md

    GEOAPIFY_API_KEY=your_key_here
    VISUAL_CROSSING_API_KEY=your_key_here
    ```
    > **Note:** The `.env` file for this project has been committed to version control.
 Both APIs used are free tiers with no billing risk, so this was an acceptable trade-off for convenience.
-I understand that in a production project, `.env` files should always be gitignored and secrets managed through a secure store.
+I understand that in a production project, keys and secrets should always be managed through a secure store.
 4. Start the development server:
    ```
    npm start